delonnewman/invokable/README.md

 # Invokable

 Objects are functions!
-Treat any Object, Class, Hashes, Arrays, and Sets as Procs (like Enumerable but for Procs)
+Treat any Object or Class as a Proc (like Enumerable but for Procs)

 ## Synopsis